Hub-OS/documentation-website/docs/01-client/02-lua-api/01-entity-api/03-player.md

 - `texture_path`: The texture to use for the icon.
 - The callback will be called when the player removes the StagedItem.

-Prepends a new [StageItem](#stageitem) that will be displayed in card select if a texture is set.
-If a form is already staged this StageItem will replace the existing item.
+Prepends a new [StagedItem](#stageditem) that will be displayed in card select if a texture is set.
+If a form is already staged this StagedItem will replace the existing item.

 ### `player:stage_icon(texture_path, function()?)`

 - `texture_path`: The texture to use for the icon.
 - The callback will be called when the player removes the StagedItem.

-Appends a new [StageItem](#stageitem) to display in Card Select.
+Appends a new [StagedItem](#stageditem) to display in Card Select.

 ### `player:pop_staged_item()`